hallowslab/pymap/README.md

 ## .secret file

-This file is only used to store the SECRET_KEY, the file should contain in a single line with no spaces a random generated piece of text around 50 characters long, I would reccomend using a password generator to create a complex enough secret.
+This file is only used to store the SECRET_KEY, the file should contain in a single line with no spaces a random generated piece of text around 50 characters long, I would recommend using a password generator to create a complex enough secret.
 There are builtin tools to generate random cryptographically secure keys you can read more in [Advanced Usage - Generating Secrets](#generating-secrets)

 # Advanced Usage